Frequently Asked Questions

 - Do you ship expired materials to developing countries?

-AWH only accepts medical donations at least 6 months before they expire.
+AWH only accepts medical donations at least 6 months before expiration.
 This ensures that they will arrive at their destination in working condition.

 - Can donation recipients ask for specific items?